-L. Each affidavit, acceptance or return of service shall be promptly filed with the clerk of the issuing court.
-This filing shall be completed in person, shall be made by fax or shall be postmarked, if sent by mail, no later than the end of the seventh court business day after the date of service.
-If the filing is made by fax, the original affidavit, acceptance or return of service shall be promptly filed with the court.
-Within twenty-four hours after the affidavit, acceptance or return of service has been filed, excluding weekends and holidays, the court from which the order or any modified order was issued shall forward to the sheriff of the county in which the court is located a copy of the order of protection and a copy of the affidavit or certificate of service of process or acceptance of service.
-On receiving these copies, the sheriff shall register the order.
-Registration of an order means that a copy of the order of protection and a copy of the affidavit or acceptance of service have been received by the sheriff's office.
-The sheriff shall maintain a central repository for orders of protection so that the existence and validity of the orders can be easily verified.
-The effectiveness of an order does not depend on its registration, and for enforcement purposes pursuant to § 13-28108, a copy of an order of the court, whether or
+P. Each affidavit, declaration, acceptance or return of service shall be filed as soon as practicable but not later than seventy-two hours, excluding weekends and holidays, with the clerk of the issuing court or as otherwise required by court rule.
+This filing shall be completed in person, electronically or by fax.
+Within twenty-four hours after the affidavit, declaration, acceptance or return of service has been filed, excluding weekends and holidays, the court from which the order or any modified order was issued shall register the order with the national crime information center.
+The supreme court shall maintain a central repository for orders of protection so that the existence and validity of the orders can be easily verified.
+The effectiveness of an order does not depend on its registration, and for enforcement purposes pursuant to § 13-2810, a copy of an order of the court, whether or not registered, is presumed to be a valid existing order of the court for a period of one year from the date of service of the order on the defendant.